Michigan Central Station: Ford ownership

 On March 20, 2018, The Detroit News published an article noting the Ford Motor Company was in talks to buy the structure.
 On May 22, 2018, ownership of the building was transferred from the Moroun-owned MCS Crown Land Development Co.
 LLC to New Investment Properties I LLC.
 Ford's representatives neither confirmed nor denied if this ownership exchange was made by them.

 The Moroun family confirmed on June 11, 2018, that Ford was the new owner of the building.
 Ford purchased the station along with the Roosevelt Warehouse.
-Ford plans to turn the building into a hub for its autonomous vehicle development and deployment, and it will be the anchor for the company's Corktown campus.
-The building will hold both Ford offices and offices of suppliers and partner companies.
-The first floor concourse will reopen to the public with restaurants and retail.
+Ford planned to turn the building into a hub for its autonomous vehicle development and deployment, and as an anchor for the company's Corktown campus.
+The building would hold both Ford offices and offices of suppliers and partner companies.
+The first floor concourse would reopen to the public with restaurants and retail.
 Housing will also be created on the top floors.
-Restoration and renovations are expected to be completed by 2022.
+Restoration and renovations were then anticipated to be completed by 2022.

 On June 19, 2018, Ford held a community celebration, in which local rapper Big Sean performed, and the building was opened to the public for the first time since its closure in the 1980s.
-According to local Detroit media outlets, Ford plans to renovate the station, the warehouse next door, and complete construction on the rest of its campus within four years, and is part of the company's $1 billion capital improvements project, which also includes the creation of a development on the West side of Dearborn, Michigan, as well as a renovation of the company's main headquarters in Dearborn.
-As part of that $1 billion, Ford Land is actively seeking at least $250 million in tax and other incentives, and has claimed that the project would not be financially feasible without the support of incentives.
+According to local Detroit media outlets, Ford planned to renovate the station, the warehouse next door, and complete construction on the rest of its campus within four years, and is part of the company's $1 billion capital improvements project, which also included the creation of a development on the West side of Dearborn, Michigan, as well as a renovation of the company's main headquarters in Dearborn.
+As part of that $1 billion, Ford Land was seeking at least $250 million in tax and other incentives, and claimed that the project would not be financially feasible without the support of incentives.